yocaml/yocaml-www/content/tutorial/simple-blog-pages.md

 Now, in our `blog.ml` executable, we will be able to use the `Yocaml_markdown` and `Yocaml_jingoo` libraries!

+Do not forget to run `dune build` to regenerate the OPAM file and then run `opam install . --deps-only` to download the newly added dependencies.

 ### Front Matter and metadata

 In most cases, we want to **associate metadata** with a page to provide additional information — for example, the page title, its description, and related tags.
 YOCaml follows an approach popularized by [Jekyll](https://jekyllrb.com/): the [front matter](https://jekyllrb.com/docs/front-matter/).